eveomett-states/NewHampshire/README.md

 [2016 election data](https://redistrictingdatahub.org/dataset/vest-2016-new-hampshire-precinct-and-election-results/)**:**  VEST 2016 New Hampshire precinct and election results

+[2020 County data](https://redistrictingdatahub.org/state/new-hampshire/): from 2020 Census Redistricting Data (P.L.
+94-171) Shapefiles

 # **Processing**

-Demographic data were aggregated from the census block level and precincts were assigned to districts using [MGGG's proration software](https://github.com/mggg/maup).
-Election data were also prorated onto VTDs from the original precinct shapefile using the `maup` package.
+Data were cleaned and aggregated in the corresponding jupyter notebook using MGGG’s python library [maup](https://github.com/mggg/maup).

 ## Metadata
-* `STATE`: State
-* `STATEFP`: State FIPS code
-* `COUNTY`: County name
-* `COUNTYFP`: County FIPS code
-* `Precinct`: Precinct name
-* `PRES12D`: Number of votes for 2012 Democratic presidential candidate
-* `PRES12R`: Number of votes for 2012 Republican presidential candidate
-* `GOV12D`: Number of votes for 2012 Democratic gubernatorial candidate
-* `GOV12R`: Number of votes for 2012 Republican gubernatorial candidate
-*	`USH12D`: Number of votes for 2012 Democratic US House candidate
-*	`USH12R`: Number of votes for 2012 Republican US House candidate
-* `EC12D`: Number of votes for 2012 Democratic executive council candidate
-* `EC12R`: Number of votes for 2012 Republican executive council candidate
-* `GOV14D`: Number of votes for 2014 Democratic gubernatorial candidate
-* `GOV14R`: Number of votes for 2014 Republican gubernatorial candidate
-* `SSEN14D`: Number of votes for 2014 Democratic state senate candidate
-*	`SSEN14R`: Number of votes for 2014 Republican state senate candidate
-* `EC14D`: Number of votes for 2014 Democratic executive council candidate
-* `EC14R`: Number of votes for 2014 Republican executive council candidate
-*	`PRES16D`: Number of votes for 2016 Democratic presidential candidate
-*	`PRES16R`: Number of votes for 2016 Republican presidential candidate
-* `GOV16D`: Number of votes for 2016 Democratic gubernatorial candidate
-* `GOV16R`: Number of votes for 2016 Republican gubernatorial candidate
-*	`SEN16D`: Number of votes for 2016 Democratic senate candidate
-*	`SEN16R`: Number of votes for 2016 Republican senate candidate
-*	`USH16D`: Number of votes for 2016 Democratic US House candidate
-*	`USH16R`: Number of votes for 2016 Republican US House candidate
-* `SSEN16D`: Number of votes for 2016 Democratic state senate candidate
-*	`SSEN16R`: Number of votes for 2016 Republican state senate candidate
-* `GOV18D`: Number of votes for 2018 Democratic gubernatorial candidate
-* `GOV18R`: Number of votes for 2018 Republican gubernatorial candidate
-* `EC20D`: Number of votes for 2020 Democratic executive council candidate
-* `EC20R`: Number of votes for 2020 Republican executive council candidate
-* `GOV20D`: Number of votes for 2020 Democratic gubernatorial candidate
-* `GOV20R`: Number of votes for 2020 Republican gubernatorial candidate
-* `PRES20D`: Number of votes for 2020 Democratic presidential candidate
-*	`PRES20R`: Number of votes for 2020 Republican presidential candidate
-*	`SEN20D`: Number of votes for 2020 Democratic senate candidate
-*	`SEN20R`: Number of votes for 2020 Republican senate candidate
-*	`USH20D`: Number of votes for 2020 Democratic US House candidate
-*	`USH20R`: Number of votes for 2020 Republican US House candidate
-* `SSEN20D`: Number of votes for 2020 Democratic state senate candidate
-*	`SSEN20R`: Number of votes for 2020 Republican state senate candidate
-* `TOTPOP`: Total population from 2010 Decennial Census
-* `NH_WHITE`: White, non-hispanic, population from 2010 Decennial Census
-* `NH_BLACK`: Black, non-hispanic, population from 2010 Decennial Census
-* `NH_AMIN`: American Indian and Alaska Native, non-hispanic, population from 2010 Decennial Census
-* `NH_ASIAN`: Asian, non-hispanic, population from 2010 Decennial Census
-* `NH_NHPI`: Native Hawaiian and Pacific Islander, non-hispanic, population from 2010 Decennial Census
-* `NH_OTHER`: Other race, non-hispanic, population from 2010 Decennial Census
-* `NH_2MORE`: Two or more races, non-hispanic, population from 2010 Decennial Census
-* `HISP`: Hispanic population from 2010 Decennial Census
-* `H_WHITE`: White, hispanic, population from 2010 Decennial Census
-* `H_BLACK`: Black, hispanic, population from 2010 Decennial Census
-* `H_AMIN`: American Indian and Alaska Native, hispanic, population from 2010 Decennial Census
-* `H_ASIAN`: Asian, hispanic, population from 2010 Decennial Census
-* `H_NHPI`: Native Hawaiian and Pacific Islander, hispanic, population from 2010 Decennial Census
-* `H_OTHER`: Other race, hispanic, population from 2010 Decennial Census
-* `H_2MORE`: Two or more races, hispanic, population from 2010 Decennial Census
-* `VAP`: Total voting age population from 2010 Decennial Census
-* `HVAP`: Hispanic voting age population from 2010 Decennial Census
-* `WVAP`: White, non-hispanic, voting age population from 2010 Decennial Census
-* `BVAP`: Black, non-hispanic, voting age population from 2010 Decennial Census
-* `AMINVAP`: American Indian and Alaska Native, non-hispanic, voting age population from 2010 Decennial Census
-* `ASIANVAP`: Asian, non-hispanic, voting age population from 2010 Decennial Census
-* `NHPIVAP`: Native Hawaiian and Pacific Islander, non-hispanic, voting age population from 2010 Decennial Census
-* `OTHERVAP`: Other race, non-hispanic, voting age population from 2010 Decennial Census
-* `2MOREVAP`: Two or more races, non-hispanic, voting age population from 2010 Decennial Census
-* `CD`: Congressional district
-* `HDIST`: State House district
-* `SEND`: State Senate district

-## Projection
-This shapefile uses a UTM projection centered on New Hampshire (ESPG: 3437).
+- `STATEFP20`: State FIPS code
+- `COUNTYFP20`: County FIPS code
+- `VTDST20`: Voting tabulation district FIPS code
+- `GEOID20`: VTD FIPS code
+- `NAME20`: Voting tabulation district name
+- `NAMELSAD20`: Census translated legal/statistical area description code and Public Use Microdata Area name
+- `CD`: Congressional district ID in 2021 enacted congressional map
+- `SEND`: State Senate district for 2021 State Senate Adopted Plan
+- `HDIST`: State House district for 2021 State House of Representatives Districts Plan
+- `TOTPOP`: Total population in 2020 Census
+- `NH_WHITE`: White, non-hispanic, population in 2020 Census
+- `NH_BLACK`: Black, non-hispanic, population in 2020 Census
+- `NH_AMIN`: American Indian and Alaska Native, non-hispanic, population in 2020 Census
+- `NH_ASIAN`: Asian, non-hispanic, population in 2020 Census
+- `NH_NHPI`: Native Hawaiian and Pacific Islander, non-hispanic, population in 2020 Census
+- `NH_OTHER`: Other race, non-hispanic, population in 2020 Census
+- `NH_2MORE`: Two or more races, non-hispanic, population in 2020 Census
+- `HISP`: Hispanic population in 2020 Census
+- `H_WHITE`: White, hispanic, population in 2020 Census
+- `H_BLACK`: Black, hispanic, population in 2020 Census
+- `H_AMIN`: American Indian and Alaska Native, hispanic, population in 2020 Census
+- `H_ASIAN`: Asian, hispanic, population in 2020 Census
+- `H_NHPI`: Native Hawaiian and Pacific Islander, hispanic, population in 2020 Census
+- `H_OTHER`: Other race, hispanic, population in 2020 Census
+- `H_2MORE`: Two or more races, hispanic, population in 2020 Census
+- `VAP`: Total voting age population in 2020 Census
+- `HVAP`: Hispanic voting age population in 2020 Census
+- `WVAP`: White, non-hispanic, voting age population in 2020 Census
+- `BVAP`: Black, non-hispanic, voting age population in 2020 Census
+- `AMINVAP`: American Indian and Alaska Native, non-hispanic, voting age population in 2020 Census
+- `ASIANVAP`: Asian, non-hispanic, voting age population in 2020 Census
+- `NHPIVAP`: Native Hawaiian and Pacific Islander, non-hispanic, voting age population in 2020 Census
+- `OTHERVAP`: Other race, non-hispanic, voting age population in 2020 Census
+- `2MOREVAP`: Two or more races, non-hispanic, voting age population in 2020 Census
+- `GOV16D`: Number of votes for 2016 Democratic gubernatorial candidate
+- `GOV16R`: Number of votes for 2016 Republican gubernatorial candidate
+- `GOV16O`: Number of votes for 2016 other party's gubernatorial candidate
+- `GOV18D`: Number of votes for 2018 Democratic gubernatorial candidate
+- `GOV18R`: Number of votes for 2018 Republican gubernatorial candidate
+- `GOV18O`: Number of votes for 2018 other party's gubernatorial candidate
+- `GOV20D`: Number of votes for 2020 Democratic gubernatorial candidate
+- `GOV20R`: Number of votes for 2020 Republican gubernatorial candidate
+- `GOV20O`: Number of votes for 2020 other party's gubernatorial candidate
+- `PRE16D`: Number of votes for 2016 Democratic presidential candidate
+- `PRE16R`: Number of votes for 2016 Republican presidential candidate
+- `PRE16O`: Number of votes for 2016 other party's presidential candidate
+- `PRE20D`: Number of votes for 2020 Democratic presidential candidate
+- `PRE20R`: Number of votes for 2020 Republican presidential candidate
+- `PRE20O`: Number of votes for 2020 other party's presidential candidate
+- `USS16D`: Number of votes for 2016 Democratic senate candidate
+- `USS16R`: Number of votes for 2016 Republican senate candidate
+- `USS16O`: Number of votes for 2016 other party's senate candidate
+- `USS20D`: Number of votes for 2020 Democratic senate candidate
+- `USS20R`: Number of votes for 2020 Republican senate candidate
+- `USS20O`: Number of votes for 2020 other party's senate candidate